Access for All improvement works

 Resolving the problems with the path means people can walk into Bridport much more easily and quickly, avoiding the need to get in the car.

 The projects have been made possible due to funding from Defra.
-They awarded each of England’s National Parks and AONBs an uplift in its core grant to help make our protected landscapes more accessible to people of all ages and abilities and from all backgrounds.
+They awarded each of England’s National Parks and National Landscapes an uplift in its core grant to help make our protected landscapes more accessible to people of all ages and abilities and from all backgrounds.

-Phil Sterling, Chair of Dorset AONB Partnership Board, said: “It’s been great to direct Defra investment into broadening access in the Dorset AONB.
-More funds are available from April 2024 and the team will work up another set of deserving projects over the coming year’
+Phil Sterling, Chair of Dorset National Landscape Partnership Board, said: “It’s been great to direct Defra investment into broadening access in the Dorset National Landscape.
+Funding for 2024/25 will go towards another set of deserving projects over the coming year.’